AstraLLM/AstraLLM/README.md

 #### AMM Mechanics
 Understand automated market maker systems, liquidity pools, and how trading on AsterDEX actually works.

-#### Astar Network Features
+#### AsterDex Network Features
-Explore the unique capabilities of Astar Network that make it suitable for advanced trading strategies.
+Explore the unique capabilities of AsterDex Network that make it suitable for advanced trading strategies.

 ### Strategy Education